 We received about 288 pounds of produce during the summer season (June though October) with an average cost of $1.73 per pound for a full price share.

 I don't get over to the local co-op very much, but based on the prices I found when I could get there, the average price for the same types of products would be $2.20 per pound, or about 20% more than the CSA share.
 Since the co-op has different overhead, this seems very reasonable, but the CSA is definitely the better deal.

 The local grocery store is about one mile away, so I get there quite frequently.
 I kept track of sale prices as well as ordinary prices.
 I tried to use pricing for organic products as much as possible, but the grocery store's selection was very limited; carrots, spinach, herbs, and strawberries were the only products I could get organic prices on, which was about 7.25 pounds out of the 288.
 Everything else was based on commercial produce.

-If I could always get produce from the grocery store at sale price, I would pay an average of $1 per pound.
+If I could always get produce from the grocery store at sale price, I would pay an average of a little over $1 per pound.
 Ordinary prices (the price I saw most frequently when I went in the store) for the same or similar products averaged to $1.82 per pound or about 5% more than the full price of a CSA share.
 Recognizing that this is not done scientifically and with what little I remember of college statistics, I believe this indicates that the CSA pricing is comparable to the prices at a commercial grocery store.

 I also compared the average pricing of foods that we would normally buy.
 Remarkably, that didn't remove many foods, but it is unusual to get garlic scapes, broccoli rabe, exotic squashes or young garlic at an ordinary grocery store.
 When I removed those items, the grocery store was 1% more expensive than the CSA share.
 Again, I believe this indicates the share price is comparable to ordinary commercial food pricing.